benkhalife/benkhalife/README.md

 A **4.5KB** ultra-lightweight reactive JavaScript framework.
 Inspired by Vue.js, it provides deep reactivity and directives with near-zero overhead.
 Optimized using AI to achieve maximum performance with minimum code.

 ### 🐘 [Webrium Framework](https://github.com/webrium/webrium)
 A powerful, fast, and modular PHP framework.
-Recently upgraded to support modern dependencies like PHP 8.4 and Symfony Console 6.4 LTS.
 ---

 ## 🛠️ Skills